Vishnu2468/DevConnect/README.md

 ## Project Overview

 DevConnect is a mini social media platform designed specifically for developers to connect, share updates, and interact with one another.
-Built as a final project for MHCognition, this full-stack application combines a robust backend powered by Django and Django REST Framework (DRF) with a modern, responsive frontend crafted using React and Vite.
+This full-stack application combines a robust backend powered by Django and Django REST Framework (DRF) with a modern, responsive frontend crafted using React and Vite.
 Authentication is secured with JWT tokens, ensuring a seamless and secure user experience.

 The platform allows developers to create profiles, post updates, follow other users, interact with posts via likes and comments, and explore a global or personalized feed.
 Optional stretch goals like notifications and image uploads have been implemented to enhance functionality.